Ashallas/Dugren/README.md

 - 👋 Hi, I’m @Phantom-Archer
 - 👀 I’m interested in game development, software development, and computer science.
 - 🌱 I’m currently learning the Unity game engine.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate on anything that sounds fun!
+Most likely games at the moment.
-- 📫 How to reach me Twitter, or my email address Tristan.hedges96@yahoo.com
+- 📫 You can easily reach me on Twitter, or my email address Tristan.hedges96@yahoo.com, or stop by my Twitch streams if you're into that sort of thing.

 <!---
 Phantom-Archer/Phantom-Archer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.